-Council has adopted a Concealed Leak Refund Policy which applies to property owners in the Council’s local government area which have had a concealed leak.
+Council has developed a Concealed Leak Refund Procedure which applies to property owners in the Council’s local government area which have had a concealed leak.

 Application for a Concealed Leak Refund/Waiver

 How to apply

 An Application for Concealed Leak Refund/Waiver can be lodged via Council's Online Services, and must be accompanied by evidence of the concealed leak.
 An owner is eligible for a maximum of one refund/waiver per property in a five-year period.

 Application documents can also be downloaded and lodged manually.

 When to apply

-Your application must be submitted within 30 days from the date that a licensed plumber detects the leak.
+Your application must be lodged within 30 days from the date of issue of the following quarterly water usage notice.

 If approved, and where it is evident that the leak may affect the consumption charges over more than one reading cycle, the refund or waiver can be applied to a maximum of two billing periods.